AdityaGirdhar/fruit-classification-sml/README.md

 An investigation of the performance of multiple machine learning algorithms to predict both the name of a fruit and its freshness
 # Formal Report
 Refer to `report.pdf` in this repository for a formal report and the results of this experiment.
-(Spoiler: Logistic Regression wins)
+(Spoiler alert: Logistic Regression wins)